 In any proceedings on an application under this Act, a competent court shall not be bound by the rules of evidence but may inform itself upon any matter relating to the proceedings in such manner as it thinks fit.

-[Section 21 inserted by No. 59 of 2004 s.
+[Section 21 inserted: No. 59 of 2004 s.
 121.]

 22. Presentation of cases